 The temptation is understandable.
 New senior client discussions are exciting, and winning a new client relationship or project is a necessary step to getting to delivering the big ideas and solutions.
 However, you often only get ONE shot to make a great first impression with a senior executive.
 Assume the client is skeptical and sizing you up from the first call or meeting: “Should I trust you and spend even another minute talking with you?”

-I like to see the BD lead on the pursuit take the initial pass at research and create a “dossier” on the client.
+I like to see the BD (business developer) lead on the pursuit take the initial pass at research and create a “dossier” on the client.
 The next step is to share the dossier with the entire pursuit team so that they can learn key insights and also contribute to the document.

 When I was doing BD as a role at frog or Ziba, my approach would be to do the following in advance of any new client meeting: